Azer0s/Persephone/README.md

 `v_<datatype> variable_name`

-All variables in Persephone are signed
+All variables in Persephone are signed.
+ASCII and Unicode strings can be loaded as 8 bit ints and vice versa.

 ### Commands: